What are child bike sizes? And what size bike for my child should I get?

 It’s common for parents to focus on the safety features of their kid’s bikes.
-You don’t want to let your kid ride in a bike that can compromise their safety, right?
+You don’t want to let your kid ride a bike that can compromise their safety.
 To achieve this goal, you shouldn’t only assess the built-in safety features of the bike.
 Instead, you should also determine its weight to check if it suits your kid’s age.

 Buying a heavy bike will discourage your kid from using it very often.
 Sure, they’ll be riding on their bikes, but their weight can affect their experience and performance when maneuvering it.
 It’ll be challenging for a kid to climb steep terrains or go fast if their bikes are too heavy.

 Bikes made from an aluminum or titanium frame are lightweight options.
 However, this doesn’t mean that you should completely cross off a steel-framed bike from your shortlist.
 If the bike’s components are still lightweight, a bike made from a steel frame can be an excellent option for your child, too.